earthlab/hub-ops/docs/source/day-to-day.rst

 1. Open the  :code:`travis.yml` file in the root of the hub-ops repo.
 2. Remove the commands listed below

-In the :code:`scripts` section remove:
+For example, to remove a hub called `bootcamp-hun`, in the :code:`scripts` section remove:

 .. code-block:: yaml